Home / Life Insurance / Articles / Life Insurance For NRI / Understanding NRI Life Insurance Claim Process

 Contents

-For most life insurance covers, the primary claimable event is the insured person's death during the policy tenure.
+For most life insurance companies, the primary claimable event is the insured person's death during the policy tenure.
 This could be due to natural causes, accidents, illnesses, etc. In such events, the insured person’s nominee/appointee or family members should initiate a formal claim request with the insurer.

-When an NRI policyholder unfortunately passes away during the policy coverage duration, the nominee/beneficiary should initiate the life insurance claim process.
+When an NRI policyholder unfortunately passes away during the policy coverage duration, the nominee/beneficiary should initiate the Life Insurance claim process.
 One will have to inform the insurer within 90 days and submit documents like purchase proof, death certificate, and identity evidence through online/offline modes.

 NRIs can buy insurance plans like Term, Endowment, and Money-back policies, which cater to their specific needs and provide flexibility and affordability — alongside financial stability in challenging times.

-NRIs can choose Term Insurance plans, which offer coverage for a specific term, ranging from 10 to 30 years
+NRIs can choose Term Insurance plans, which offer coverage for a specific term, ranging from 10 to 30 years.

-The premium remains unchanged annually based on entry age for the entire coverage duration
+The premium remains unchanged annually based on entry age for the entire coverage duration.

-Perfect for financially securing dependents like children and spouses against loss of income
+Perfect for financially securing dependents like children and spouses against loss of income.

-Add-ons like accidental death and disability covers can enhance protection
+Add-ons like accidental death and disability covers can enhance protection.

-Endowment policies combine life insurance and savings, where the policyholder receives maturity proceeds at the end of the term.
+Endowment policies combine Life Insurance and savings, where the policyholder receives maturity proceeds at the end of the term.

-Offer life coverage for pre-defined periods like 10, 15 or 20 years
+Offer life coverage for pre-defined periods like 10, 15 or 20 years.

-Maturity benefits in the form of lumpsum payouts are guaranteed if the insured survives full-term
+Maturity benefits in the form of lumpsum payouts are guaranteed if the insured survives full-term.

-Built-in savings component that forces policyholders to save systematically
+Built-in savings component that forces policyholders to save systematically.

-A helpful source for financing future goals like children’s global higher education
+A helpful source for financing future goals like children’s global higher education.

 Unit Linked Insurance Plans (ULIPs) offer investment and insurance components, allowing policyholders to invest in various funds.

-Lock-in capital for medium to long-term wealth creation while enjoying life cover
+Lock-in capital for medium to long-term wealth creation while enjoying life cover.

-Ideal for high-risk appetite young earners below 45 years
+Ideal for high-risk appetite young earners below 45 years.

 Whole-life policies offer lifetime coverage and may have a monetary value that can be borrowed against or withdrawn.